IndrajeetPatil/ggstatsplot/README.md

       dependencies = TRUE, # installs packages which ggstatsplot depends on upgrade_dependencies = TRUE # updates any out of date dependencies )

-If you are not using the [RStudio IDE](https://www.rstudio.com/) and you get an error related to “pandoc” you will either need to remove the argument `build_vignettes = TRUE` (to avoid building the vignettes) or install [pandoc](http://pandoc.org/).
-If you have the `rmarkdown` R package installed then you can check if you have pandoc by running the following in R:

-    rmarkdown::pandoc_available()
-    #> [1] TRUE

 Citation
 ========